Birds of prey guide: how to identify UK raptors and where to see them

 If you go for a walk in the countryside, the chances are you'll see a bird of prey either hovering up in the sky or perched within a tree canopy, but it can often be difficult to determine which species you're looking at.

-In our ID guide, we take a closer look at some of Britain's most iconic birds of prey, offering information on how to identify them, what they eat, when they are most active and and best places to spot them.
+In our ID guide, we take a closer look at some of Britain's most iconic birds of prey, offering information on how to identify them, what they eat, when they are most active and the best places to spot them.

 If you're interested in birds, you may also like to check out our guides to bird migration, how to identify owls and seabirds to look out for on Britain's coasts.